zhang616123/qgrs-Rwrapper/README.md

 # qgrs-Rwrapper
-A R wrapper for qgrs-cpp which is a C++ implementation of QGRS mapping algorithm published by freezer333 on https://github.com/freezer333/qgrs-cpp.
+A R wrapper for qgrs-cpp.
+The latter is a C++ implementation of QGRS mapping algorithm published by freezer333 on https://github.com/freezer333/qgrs-cpp.
 This project support a R wrapper that allow analysis possible G4 structure in transcript from a specific gene list.
 It also provide a executable file of qgrs-cpp on win64.

 The original papers: